AliceO2Group/WebUi/docs/tutorial/time-server.md

   }
 ```

-In both cases, we call `notify`, observers will understand that the model has changed, the controller is an observer and will redraw the view.
+In both cases `notify` is called to inform `Observer` that the model has changed.
+This will cause the Controller to redraw the view.
 It is important to always `notify` when data has changed.

-Notice that all method in Javascript are public.
-By convention you can put a `_` before the name to say it's private, just like `_prepareWebSocket`.
+Notice that all the methods are public.
+By convention prepend method name with `_` to make it private (like `_prepareWebSocket`).

 Then we want some communication with the server (to get the current date of it).
 We use Ajax for this, which makes request/response calls with the server.
 Its implementation is done though the framework's `fetchClient`, a wrapper of the native `fetch` function (it wraps the session key for you).